barthezslavik/rotor-field-hypothesis/README.md

 3. **Observational tests**: Apply framework to existing data (SPARC, Planck, LSST DR1)

 **Pull requests and issues**: Open for discussion of technical content, mathematical errors, and clarification requests.

----

-*"The potential for physics has barely been tapped."* — David Hestenes (1966)